Access to Court Records

 To request to shield a peace or protective order, or to request that the court seal another type of civil case, see the brochures linked below.

-To shield a Failure to Pay Rent case filed on or after March 5, 2020 and before January 1, 2022, you should use form DC-CV-116.
+There are specific procedures for shielding Failure to Pay Rent cases.
+If you are a tenant with a case filed on or after March 5, 2020 and before January 1, 2022, and the pandemic impacted your ability to pay rent use form DC-CV-116 to shield the case.
 To be eligible for shielding, the COVID-19 pandemic must have affected your income and ability to pay rent, leading to your landlord filing the Failure to Pay Rent case.

 Expungement